infracost/docs/docs/getting_started.md

 TF_CLI_CONFIG_FILE="$HOME/.terraformrc-custom" infracost --tfdir /path/to/code
 ```

+In CI systems, the `INFRACOST_SKIP_UPDATE_CHECK=true` env variable can be set to skip the Infracost update check.

-Generate a cost breakdown from a Terraform plan JSON file:
+To generate a cost breakdown from a Terraform plan JSON file:
 ```sh
 cd examples/terraform
 terraform plan -out plan.save .